 Step 1: Check in LSE for You (LFY)

 Check the student timetable clashes screen in LSE for You.
-You can also use the full timetable by following the link below to check all of your course timings to check for clashes.
+Please note this screen only shows simple clashes that are not complex in nature and it is advisable that you also use the full timetable by following the link below to check all of your course timings to check for clashes.

 Timetables viewed by course code - check all, Lecture, Workshop, Seminar and Class Times.
-(You will need to use your LSE username and password).
+(You will need to use your LSE username and password) Published Mid-September.

 Step 2: Get Advice from Academic Mentor

 A) You are advised to change one of your options to another course that does not clash.
-For further help and advice with your course choices please speak to your Academic Mentor.
-Once new course(s) has been chosen you should see this update onto your personal timetable within 48 hours - as long as this new choice is clash free.
+For further help and advice with your course selections please speak to your Academic Mentor.
+Once new course(s) has been chosen you should see this update onto your personal timetable within 48 hours - as long as this new course selection is clash free.